An Atlanta Construction Litigation Attorney Will Resolve Disputes

 Can a zoning decision be appealed?

 Yes.
 If your building permit, variance, or land use application was denied by a local zoning board or planning commission, you may have the right to appeal the decision in court.
-These cases are time-sensitive, so it’s important to consult an Atlanta real estate litigation attorney promptly.
+These cases are time-sensitive, so it’s important to consult an Atlanta construction litigation attorney promptly.